History of Seattle: The Boeing Bust

-Due to the simultaneous decline in Vietnam War military spending, the slowing of the space program as Project Apollo neared completion, the recession of 1969-1970, and Boeing's $2 billion in debt as it built the 747 airliner, the company and the Seattle area greatly suffered.
+Due to the simultaneous decline in Vietnam War military spending, the slowing of the space program as Project Apollo neared completion, the recession of 1969-1970, the cancellation of the supersonic transport (SST), and Boeing's $2 billion in debt as it built the 747 airliner, the company and the Seattle area greatly suffered.
 Commercial Airplane Group, by far the largest unit of Boeing, went from 83,700 employees in 1968 to 20,750 in 1971.
 Each unemployed Boeing employee cost at least one other job, and unemployment rose to 14%, the highest in the United States.
 Housing vacancy rates rose to 16% from 1% in 1967.
 U-Haul dealerships ran out of trailers because so many people moved out.
 A billboard appeared near the airport:

 After 1973, Seattle was in good company for its recession, since the rest of the country was also experiencing the energy crisis.

 Pike Place Market, arguably Seattle's most important tourist attraction, gained its modern form in the aftermath of the Boeing crash.
 The internment of Seattle's Japanese-Americans during World War II had hit the market particularly hard, since 80% of its "wet stall" vendors had been ethnically Japanese.
 A "Keep the Market" initiative led by architect Victor Steinbrueck, passed in 1971, pushing for adaptive reuse.
-The project was wildly successful in spite of intense opposition by the Seattle Establishment, and today the Pike Place Market pulls in nine million visitors each year.
+The initiative passed by a 3-2 margin, and created a seven acre historic district with management dedicated to preserving the market.
+The market now draws over 10 million visitors per year.

 A similar story occurred with Pioneer Square.
 An old neighborhood, largely built after the Fire of 1889, it had fallen into derelict status after the war.
 However, with a reenergized downtown, businesses started to look for buildings that could be acquired cheaply.
 When offices moved into renovated buildings, suddenly there was a market for facilities to service them, leading to a "flood of other restaurants, galleries, boutiques."
 Seattle was definitely recovering from the blow dealt by the Boeing recession, refilling areas that had threatened to become slums.